 Determination of Viscosity and pH

-The rheological behavior of the developed beverage was assessed by measuring viscosity using an Ostwald viscometer maintained at a controlled temperature of 25 ± 1°C. Prior to analysis, the viscometer was calibrated with distilled water to ensure measurement reliability.
-Sample aliquots were equilibrated to the test temperature to eliminate thermal variations that may influence flow characteristics (Al-Hilphy et al., 2022). pH was measured using a digital pH meter equipped with a combined glass electrode.
+The rheological behavior of the developed beverage was assessed by measuring viscosity using an Ostwald viscometer (MODEL NAME/NUMBER) maintained at a controlled temperature of 25 ± 1°C. Prior to analysis, the viscometer was calibrated with distilled water to ensure measurement reliability.
+Sample aliquots were equilibrated to the test temperature to eliminate thermal variations that may influence flow characteristics (Al-Hilphy et al., 2022).
+The pH was measured using a digital pH meter (MODEL NAME/NUMBER) equipped with a combined glass electrode.
 The instrument was standardized before each measurement session using buffer solutions of pH 4.0 and 7.0 to ensure accuracy.
 Viscosity and pH serve as critical quality indicators influencing beverage texture, flavor stability, and microbial susceptibility (Al-Hilphy et al., 2022).

 Estimation of β-Carotene Content

 The β-carotene content of the developed reduced-sugar carrot milk beverage was quantified using a spectrophotometric procedure adapted from Biswas et al. (2011).
-Carotenoids were extracted from the sample using hexane, taking advantage of their lipophilic nature to achieve efficient solvent partitioning.
-Briefly, a known quantity of the beverage was mixed with hexane and vortexed to ensure thorough extraction of carotenoid pigments.
-The mixture was then allowed to separate, and the clear upper hexane layer containing the dissolved carotenoids was carefully collected.
-The absorbance of the hexane extract was measured at 450 nm using a UV–Visible spectrophotometer, with hexane serving as the blank. β-Carotene concentration was calculated using an established extinction coefficient and expressed as mg β-carotene per 100 g of sample.
+Carotenoids were extracted from the sample using n-hexane, taking advantage of their lipophilic nature to achieve efficient solvent partitioning.
+Briefly, a known quantity of the beverage was mixed with n-hexane and vortex to ensure thorough extraction of carotenoid pigments.
+The mixture was then allowed to separate, and the clear upper n-hexane layer containing the dissolved carotenoids was carefully collected.
+The absorbance of the hexane extract was measured at 450 nm using a UV–Visible spectrophotometer (MODEL NAME/NUMBER), with hexane serving as the blank. β-Carotene concentration was calculated using an established extinction coefficient and expressed as mg β-carotene per 100 g of sample.

 Determination of Antioxidant Activity

 The antioxidant capacity of the developed reduced-sugar carrot milk beverage was assessed using the DPPH (2,2-diphenyl-1-picrylhydrazyl) radical scavenging assay, following the widely established method described by Brand-Williams et al. (1995).
-For the analysis, an aliquot of the sample extract was mixed with a freshly prepared DPPH methanolic solution and vortexed to ensure uniform interaction.
+For the analysis, an aliquot of the sample extract was mixed with a freshly prepared DPPH methanolic solution and vortex to ensure uniform interaction.
 The reaction mixture was incubated in the dark for 30 min at ambient temperature to prevent photodegradation of the radical species and to allow sufficient time for antioxidant compounds in the sample to quench the DPPH radicals.
-Following incubation, the decrease in absorbance was measured at 517 nm using a UV–Visible spectrophotometer.
+Following incubation, the decrease in absorbance was measured at 517 nm using a UV–Visible spectrophotometer (MODEL).
 A control sample containing DPPH solution without extract was used to calibrate the baseline absorbance.
 The antioxidant activity was calculated as the percentage inhibition of DPPH radicals using the formula:

 % Inhibition = [(Acontrol – Asample)/Acontrol] × 100

+Inhibition (%)=AC-ASAC×100

-Where Acontrol is the absorbance of the control (DPPH solution without extract) and Asample is the absorbance of the reaction mixture containing the sample extract.
+Where: ACis the absorbance of the control (DPPH solution without extract) and AS is the absorbance of the reaction mixture containing the sample extract.

 The DPPH radical scavenging capacity serves as an indicator of the beverage’s ability to donate hydrogen or electrons, reflecting its overall antioxidant potential and functional health benefits.